Arms opened wide and as you leave the other side of life

 The emergency vet at Davis said her temperature was normal, and he couldn’t see anything outwardly wrong with her, but because of the tumor, Dr. Krista Adamovich, the surgeon on duty, should take a look.
 For Dr. Adamovich to examine Jazzy more closely, it required putting her under anesthesia, and the doctor asked if I wanted a few minutes alone with Jazzy before the procedure.
 “I’ll take Blue downstairs,” Steve said, and suddenly the room was still.
 I slid down from the chair to the floor, and Jazzy came and sat between my legs, facing me and staring right into my eyes.
 I couldn’t fight back the tears any longer as I took her head in my hands.
 “Don’t stay for me, Jazzy,” I whispered into her velvet ear.
 “If you’re ready to go, I understand.”
 I clutched her big neck and sobbed into her fur.
 She nuzzled her cheek against mine and made that soft purring sound she always made when she was trying to comfort me.
 As I pulled back she began licking the tears from my cheek, and I kissed her nose gently.
 I stared deeply into her beautiful eyes, bluer than the Adriatic Sea.
 “When I first saw your picture on the shelter website, I knew that you were the one,” I told her.
 “And you’re still the one, Jazzy.
 You will always be the one.
 I love you so much.
 You will always be Mommy’s Little Girl.”

 The door opened, and the doctor was there with a student.
 “We’re ready now,” he said, and took the leash.
 As I watched Jazzy go down the hallway, her tail was wagging, and she was looking up, first at the doctor, and then at the student.
-Usually when she went for treatments, she turned back at least once to look at me or even try to come back to me, but this
+Usually when she went for treatments, she turned back at least once to look at me or even try to come back to me, but this time she didn’t.

 About 40 minutes later we were summoned back to the exam room.
 Dr. Adamovich came in and sat down on a chair in front of me.
 “It’s not good news,” she said solemnly.
 “It’s taken a turn for the worst, and she’s suffering.”
 I began to sob again, and tears welled up in her eyes, too.
 In the corner, Steve began to cry, and even Blue, usually rambunctious, sat quietly beside him.
 Dr. Adamovich put her hand on mine as I tried to catch my breath.
 “Do you want to be there?” she asked.
 “She’s already asleep, so she won’t know …”